Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 “Why would she leave Paul?
 That doesn’t make any sense.”

-Like I said earlier, unfortunately, for my ex-girlfriends, they had to face the fact that their friends loved me.
-And they also had to face their own doubts and their own misunderstandings of who I was.
+As I said earlier, unfortunately, for my ex-girlfriends, they had to face the fact that their friends loved me.
+They also had to face their own doubts and their own misunderstandings of who I was.

 They had to face the fact that they got me wrong – they didn’t figure me out.
-They had to go through many sometimes years of trying to figure out what this relationship was all about, and how I was showing up and what I was doing to make them feel so bad about themselves all the time.
+They had to go through many years of trying to figure out what this relationship was all about, how I was showing up, and what I was doing to make them feel so bad about themselves all the time.

-My point with all this is I made sure that her friends all loved me.
-And in order to do that, I had to show up inauthentically in a manipulative way, so that her friends saw the side of me that I wanted them to see.
+My point with all this is that I made sure her friends all loved me.
+To do that, I had to show up inauthentically in a manipulative way so that her friends saw the side of me that I wanted them to see.

 Let’s continue with the next item on the list.